doctorfree/DoctorFreeScripts/README.md

 [**filenuminc**](filenuminc) - Convenience script to rename files beginning with a track number after increasing the number by some previously ripped number of tracks.
 For example, the command "filenuminc 11" would rename "04 My Song.mp3" to "15 My Song.mp3".

+[**filenumset**](filenumset) - Convenience script to rename files beginning without a track number to a filename with track number as prefix.
+For example, the command "filenumset foo.mp3" might rename "foo.mp3" to "5 foo.mp3".

 [**findempty**](findempty) - Find and report empty directories.
 Optionally, remove them.

 [**findgrep**](findgrep) - Recursive grep in current directory.